How I Made Obsidian University While Juggling A Full Time Course Load, 4 Clubs, And A Girlfriend

 The Problem And Solution

-In College, many students feel so burdened by the weight of homework, projects, and exams, their grades take a hit, and they lose out on other parts parts of the college experience.
-One of the main reasons for this is students are rarely taught proper notetaking and studying techniques.
-They are lost.
+Beginning college, I and countless other students feel so burdened by the weight of homework, projects, and exams, our grades take a hit, and we lose out on other parts of the college experience.
+We spend so much time obsessing over studying we forget to enjoy the learning in the first place.

 Our Process